NikhilMukraj/spiking-neural-networks/notes.md

-generated eeg data should have same dt as eeg data to replicate, downsampling isnt great so keep it to a minimum real eeg data and generated eeg data must have same timestep value or converted to the same timestep value when performing comparison use rustfft, ndarray_complex to calculate fouriers on eeg data
+generated eeg data should have same dt as eeg data to replicate, downsampling isnt great so keep it to a minimum real eeg data and generated eeg data must have same timestep value or converted to the same timestep value when performing comparison use rustfft, ndarray_complex to calculate fouriers on eeg data mse doesnt work that well as an objective because it essentially says this is or is not correct, it doesnt give a good degree of correctness, the earth moving distance may be a better metric need to implemend emd